-Have you ever gotten a bill and found you were charged more than you expected to be?
+Have you ever gotten a bill and found that you were charged more than you expected?
 Most Americans have had this experience.
-Vague charges labeled as “service fees” or “other” leave you not only responsible for sending over more of your hard-earned money, but completely unsure of what your money is actually going towards.
+Vague charges labeled as “service fees” or “other” leave you not only responsible for sending over more of your hard-earned money but completely unsure of what your money is actually going towards.

 Most Common Hidden Fees & Charges

 While unfair fees can come in many forms, some sneaky charges are more popular than others.
 For example, cable, phone, and internet companies are big fans of offering temporary promotional prices.
 For your first year of service, you get a reasonable price, but the next year (and so on) your price is significantly higher.

 But you can easily cancel after the promotional period, right?
 Not necessarily.
 Cancellation fees can be high, you can be charged for someone to pick up an internet router, and you’ll be reminded of the startup costs if you choose to become their customer again later.

 Ideally, before signing up for services, you can convince a representative to warn you about hidden fees, but you still might end up with them.
 To spot unnecessary expenses, ask for an itemized bill where the charges are broken down.
 Sometimes this is already provided to you and other times you will need to request it.
 Once you can see the breakdown of costs, look out for vaguely named fees you may not be responsible for paying.